Jackson-Wozniak/Jackson-Wozniak/README.md

 ### Hello 👋
 ---

-#### I am a Computer Science student who has found a passion in writing code and learning new things.
+#### I am a Software Engineer Intern & Computer Science major who has found a passion in building applications and learning new things

+- :office: I'm currently working as a Software Engineer Intern at Concord Group Insurance

 - 🔭 I’m currently pursuing a Bachelor's in Computer Science at the University of New Hampshire

-- :books: I have been learning backend web development with Java Spring Boot
+- :books: I have focused my learning on Backend Web Development, with both Java's Spring Boot and C#'s .NET frameworks

-- :computer: I have also been learning React.js and frontend web development
+- :airplane: I enjoy aviation, and have built projects that incoporate aviation with programming, including my Elevation Airlines project pinned below!

 ---